MrHeaton2001/learning-tools/ssh/ssh-bastion/lessons/add-new-client-to-public-network.md

   IdentityFile ~/.ssh/vagrant_insecure_rsa
   ProxyCommand ssh bastion -W %h:%p -F ssh.conf
 ```
+1. On the `dev-client` box, change security on the `ssh.conf` file.
+In terminal, execute `chmod 400 ~/.ssh/ssh.conf`.

 1. Verify you can establish an SSH session from `dev-client` to `bastion` using the `ssh.conf`.
 On your workstation, `vagrant up bastion` (If the bastion host is not already running; if it's running skip executing this command).
 On the `dev-test` box, in terminal, execute `ssh -F ~/.ssh/ssh.conf bastion`. *NOTE: An SSH session should be established successfully.
 Although the ssh.conf file or using the default ~/.ssh/conf file is unnecessary to successfully establish an SSH session with a remote server if does make it easier especially when jumping through a bastion host to a private remote server.*